I. Basic provision

-- These business conditions and the purchase contract are concluded in the Slovak language.
+4. These terms and conditions and the purchase contract are concluded in the Slovak language.

-- Information about the goods, including the prices of individual goods and their main properties are given for individual goods in the online store catalog.
-The prices of the goods are stated including value added tax, all related fees and costs for the return of the goods, if the goods cannot, by their nature, be returned by post.
-The prices of the goods remain valid for as long as they are displayed in the online store.
+1. Information about the goods, including the prices of the individual goods and their main features, are listed with the individual goods in the online store catalog.
+The prices of the goods are listed including value added tax, all related fees and the cost of returning the goods, if the goods cannot by their nature be returned by post.
+The prices of the goods remain valid for the period during which they are displayed in the online store.

-- All presentations of goods placed in the online store catalog are of an informative nature and the seller is not obliged to enter into a purchase agreement regarding these goods.
+2. All presentations of goods placed in the online store catalog are of an informative nature and the seller is not obliged to enter into a purchase contract regarding these goods.

-- Information on the costs associated with the packaging and delivery of goods is published in the online store.
-Information on costs associated with the packaging and delivery of goods listed in the online store is valid only if the goods are delivered within the territory of the Slovak Republic.
+3. Information on costs associated with packaging and delivery of goods is published in the online store.
+The information on the costs associated with the packaging and delivery of the goods listed in the online store is only valid if the goods are delivered within the territory of the Slovak Republic.

-- Any discounts on the purchase price of the goods cannot be combined with each other, unless the seller and the buyer agree otherwise.
+4. Possible discounts from the purchase price of goods cannot be combined with each other, unless the seller and the buyer agree otherwise.

-- The costs incurred by the buyer in the use of means of distance communication in connection with the conclusion of the purchase contract (costs of internet connection, costs of telephone calls), shall be borne by the buyer himself.
-These costs do not differ from the basic rate.
+1. Costs incurred by the buyer when using means of communication at a distance in connection with the conclusion of the purchase contract (costs of Internet connection, costs of telephone calls) are paid by the buyer himself.
+These costs do not differ from the base rate.

-- through your customer account, after prior registration in the online store,
+- through your customer account, after previous registration in the online store,

 - by filling out the order form without registration.